babelfish-for-postgresql/babelfish_project_website/_docs/contributing.md

 ### Testing and quality management

 Make sure that your code is properly tested.
-Babelfish comes with a standard test suite which covers a variety of scenarios.
+Babelfish comes with a test suite which covers a variety of scenarios.
 Changes made to the code should not break existing features.
-We strongly recommend running the standard tests before you send a pull request to development.
+We strongly recommend running the tests before you send a pull request to development.

 If you add new features, you also need to add tests for functionality.